treeverse/lakeFS/docs/setup/import.md

 lakeFS supports two ways to ingest objects from the object store without copying the data:

 1. [Importing using the lakeFS UI](#importing-using-the-lakefs-ui) - A UI dialog to trigger an import to a designated import branch.
 It creates a commit from all imported objects.
-1. [Importing using lakectl cli](#importing-using-lakectl-cli) - You can use a the [`lakectl` CLI command](../reference/commands.md#lakectl) to create uncommitted objects in a branch.
+1. [Importing using lakectl cli](#importing-using-lakectl-cli) - You can use the [`lakectl` CLI command](../reference/commands.md#lakectl) to create uncommitted objects in a branch.
 It will make sequential calls between the CLI and the server.

 #### Using the import wizard